 1. Photograph a flower field

 With their rows of colourful blooms stretching as far as the eye can see, flower fields are one of the top photo opportunities in the Cotswolds in summer.
-The best known are the purple-hued fields of Cotswold Lavender near Snowshill, which are open from 14 June–6 August in 2023.
-But there are also the confetti fields at the Real Flower Petal Confetti Co in Worcestershire (open 30 June–9 July) and the sunflower fields at Cotswold Farm Park (August dates to be confirmed).
+The best known are the purple-hued fields of Cotswold Lavender near Snowshill, which are open from 14 June–4 August in 2024.

 The 102-mile (164km) route of the Cotswold Way National Trail is one of the most beautiful long-distance walking paths in the country, running between Chipping Campden and Bath past castles and country houses, churches and abbey ruins, scenic viewpoints and historic towns.